christopherwilches/Autonomous-Trading-System/docs/04_metric_design.md

 ---

-## Core Idea
+## Goal
-Markets are volatile, and a strategy that works on one day may fail the next even if nothing “breaks.”
+Markets are volatile, and a strategy that works on one day may fail the next even if nothing breaks.

 This metric system is therefore designed to:
 - Reward **consistency across days**